Student life in Stockholm

 Five things you must experience while in Stockholm

 Stockholm sits on 14 islands connected by 57 bridges, giving you sea views at almost every street corner.
 The city is full of parks and forests areas to explore, and allemannsrätten is your free ticket to enjoy all of it.
 Allemannsrätten, the right of public access, allows everyone to roam freely in the countryside, pick mushrooms and berries in the forest, and swim or go kayaking in any of the rivers and lakes.

 Grab a bite of Sweden

 Sweden is known for its meatballs, but there are plenty of other flavours to experience.
-Stockholm offer restaurants for all budgets, often with discounts for students.
-Some of the must tries are traditional dishes such as pickled herring, crayfish and smörgåstårta.
-In this multicultural city you will also find food from all corners of the world.
-Dinner parties with fellow students or enjoying a Swedish fika together are great ways to make new friends.
+Stockholm offers restaurants for all budgets, often with discounts for students.
+Some of the must-tries are traditional dishes such as pickled herring, crayfish and smörgåstårta.
+In this multicultural city, you will also find food from all corners of the world.
+Dinner parties with fellow students or enjoying a Swedish Fika together are great ways to make new friends.

 Living in Stockholm, a vast selection of cultural and historical experiences will be available right on your doorstep.
 Founded in the 13th century, the city is full of historical sights waiting to be explored.
 Royal landmarks and beautiful buildings aside, Stockholm is also filled with museums covering everything from ABBA and architecture to modern art and technology.
-Numerous museums in Stockholm are free with no entrance fee for visitors, making culture and history open and accessible to all.
+Many museums in Stockholm are free, making culture and history accessible to all.

-Studying at KTH will give you the opportunity to take part in an ever-growing array of activities, and participating in sports is a fantastic way to let go of studies for a few hours, while also making friends outside the class room.
-Every campus has training facilities, gyms and outdoor recreation areas nearby, providing excellent opportunities for excercise.
-A lot of gyms offer student discounts on memberships.
+Studying at KTH will allow you to take part in an ever-growing array of activities, and participating in sports is a fantastic way to let go of studies for a few hours, while also making friends outside the classroom.
+Every campus has training facilities, gyms and outdoor recreation areas nearby, providing excellent opportunities for exercise.
+There are gyms in and around all campuses and a lot of them offer student discounts on memberships.